nabid-anzum/rocking_socket/Milestone Dos/readme.txt

   5. Find out how many clients does the server can serve up to.

-Demo Project is in the folder Chat_Server.
+the source code and UI is in the folder 'src'.
 Rules are in rules.txt